 Plymouth Marjon University Teacher Training Partnership develops highly reflective and professional teachers and expects that:

 Marjon has been training teachers for 180 years and commits to providing the highest quality training.
 The university has a relationship with around 300 primary schools, 200 secondary schools and 25 specialist schools in the South West.

 93.3% of graduates are in further education, employed or both five years after leaving.
 This compares to an 88.2% sector average, according to the Longitudinal Education Outcomes, 2019.

 The annual Postgraduate Taught Experience Survey asks students about their learning and teaching experience.
 In 2020 Marjon ranked third out of 68 UK institutions for overall satisfaction, with a score of 92%.
 This is compared to a sector average of 79%.
 Marjon ranked first for education and teaching across all but one of the available categories.More info

 Plymouth Marjon University Teacher Education Partnership is committed to supporting professional development in education.
-The partnership has developed its own model for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.More info
+The partnership has developed its own principles for mentoring trainee teachers and has developed specific, accredited postgraduate provision in coaching and mentoring.More info

-The University’s aim is to work in partnership to support you during your Early career Teacher ( ECT) period and beyond.
+The University’s aim is to work in partnership to support you during your Early Career Teacher ( ECT) period and beyond.
 We work closely with our partner schools to ensure comprehensive professional development in the early years of your career.More info

 TEP's roles and responsibilities, as set out in the downloadable poster below, are clear and robust mechanisms to quality assure the consistency and quality of both grading and training.